 According to IN 2119/2022, from the Brazilian Federal Revenue Service, the final beneficiary is considered to be:

-• The natural person who ultimately, directly or indirectly, owns, controls or significantly influences the entity; or the natural person on whose behalf a transaction is conducted.
+- The individual who, ultimately, directly or indirectly, owns, controls, or significantly influences the entity; or the individual on whose behalf a transaction is conducted.

 Significant influence is presumed when the natural person:

-• owns more than 25% (twenty-five percent) of the entity’s capital, directly or indirectly; or
+- Own more than 25% (twenty-five percent) of the entity’s capital stock, directly or indirectly; or

 What is the deadline for indicating the Final Beneficiary?